dopevs/labs/README.md

-# Master Kubernetes Administration with Docker labs
+# Master Kubernetes Administration with labs